pisanovo/pcis-privacy-protection-of-trajectory-data/src/echo_agent/README.md

 > client module from this prototype.

 `[GET]/health`:
-    Returns ok if itself and all downstream services work by sending a health check through the application - client, echo_agent, mongo_db, location_based_service.
+    Returns ok if itself and all downstream services work by sending a health check through the application - client, echo_agent, location_based_service.

 `[GET]/start`:
     Attach to a car driving around in carla.
 You can attach to multiple cars by calling this route multiple times.